splunk/splunk-tableau-wdc/README.md

 1. Follow the "**Use a WDC in Tableau Desktop**" instructions found [here](https://tableau.github.io/webdataconnector/docs/wdc_use_in_tableau).

-2. For Step 2, enter the URL you generated with the Splunk Tableau WDC (from previous section).
+2. For Step 2, enter the URL you generated with the Splunk Tableau WDC from [previous section](#generate-a-url-link).

 ##### Using Tableau Server

 1. Follow the "**Use a WDC in Tableau Server**“ found [here](https://tableau.github.io/webdataconnector/docs/wdc_use_in_server).

-2. When adding a new data source -> Web Data Connector please use the URL you generated in the previous section.
+2. When adding a new data source -> Web Data Connector please use the URL you generated in the [previous section](#generate-a-url-link).

 ### Troubleshooting